-Join the Georgia Conservancy on our first-ever paddle of Spring Creek in Seminole and Decatur counties for the 3rd year on August 17-19, 2018.
+Join the Georgia Conservancy on our second-annual paddle of Spring Creek in Seminole and Decatur counties for the 3rd year on August 17-19, 2018.
 Spring Creek, a natural tributary of the Flint River, meets the Flint and the Chattahoochee River at Lake Seminole in extreme Southwest Georgia.
 Cottages and primitive camping at Seminole State Park are offered to paddlers wishing to stay the weekend.

 Our Saturday paddle will begin at US Highway 84 in Brinson, Georgia and conclude at Smith Landing, 7.5 miles downstream.
 Paddlers will enjoy crisp spring waters and bottomland swamps during their time on Spring Creek.

 This paddle is in June, so be prepared for many stops to cool off.